keanutaufan/cpp-dsa/README.md

 is not directly related to the algorithms and data structures.

 Ah, where were we?
 Oh yes, the time complexity.
-While I have just mentioned that the time cmplexity is not necessarily the same as the actual performance, it is still a good measure of how the algorithm or data structure scales and should never be ignored.
+While I have just mentioned that the time complexity is not necessarily the same as the actual performance, it is still a good measure of how the algorithm or data structure scales and should never be ignored.
 Also, while this probably mean that a handmade algorithm or data structure rarely beats a well-designed algorithm or data